-- The proposed work-packages, including the key measurable deliverables for each work-package and how these will be delivered. - Upload a project Gantt chart to support the project breakdown (mandatory). - Key risks to the project and state how these will be mitigated against. - A description of how patients and service users have been involved in the development of your solution to date and how you plan to engage with them during this project.
-If you are not planning to engage with patients you must explain why. - Please describe the plans for the evaluation of project outputs and outcomes. - Please also consider including here what is the simple size of the study and how it was calculated
+- The proposed work-packages, including the key measurable deliverables for each work-package and how these will be delivered. - Upload a project Gantt chart to support the project breakdown. - Key risks to the project and state how these will be mitigated against. - How you plan to engage with them in this project.
+If you are not planning to engage with patients, you must explain why.